bionicrm/wallup/README.md

 ## Before and After

 Take note of how the gun continues onto the next monitor.
 In the 'before', the gun is misaligned due to the gap between both monitors.
-In the 'after', the gun appears to be realigned.
+In the 'after', the gun appears to be aligned.

 **Before**